-In KS1 and KS2 we are using No Nonsense Spelling and teaching spelling daily to ensure the children understand different spelling patterns and apply these within their work.
+In KS1 and KS2 we continue to use Read, Write, Inc to teach spelling to ensure the children understand different spelling patterns and apply these within their work.

 First children will be learning how to form letters using hands on practical experiences.
 In KS1 the children will be learning how to join letters together.

 In KS2 children will be building on the correct joins, a legible style and sizes of letters.
-Pen licenses are given in KS2.
+Pen licences are given in KS2.